aselker/cooperation_emergence/reports/final_report.md

 Figure 1: Prisoner's Dilemma payoff matrix for A

 The constant u is set to 0.09 in this simulation.
 The PD is played against every cell within 3 spaces, with payoffs decreasing as distance increases.
-The grid of weights is shown in figure M.
+The grid of weights is shown in figure 2.

 ```
 1 / 3, 1 / 3, 1 / 3, 1 / 3, 1 / 3, 1 / 3, 1 / 3